Truth 8: “Everybody Plays The Fool: An Ode To The One That Got Away“

 So here you are, right?

 Rehab Week 3 – Day 2 – and you’re sitting around the upstairs rec room watching Lilly comb her fingers through her ratty hair as you eat a sanctioned 2:00pm snack.

 She holds up loose strands of hair.
-Look at that Lindsey: no way you can tell me it’s not.
+Look at that; no way you can say it’s not.

 You nod.
 Feel you.
 My bathroom looks like Chewbacca shed his coat.

 Dude right?
-Lilly says.
 Your roommate’s hair is falling out too – have you noticed?

 Yeah.
 But she’s usually pretty good about throwing it away, you pause.
-That or she just leaves in on the shower wall.
+That or she just leaves in on the shower wall like a heathen.

 Kenzie clomp up the stairs.

-God, I had to move, she says.
+God, I had to move, she mumbles.
 Some bitch is crying downstairs about her boyfriend.

 I dunno her name – the one from Canada.

 You’ve been here for 2 months, Kenz – how do you not know everyone’s name?

-Lilly bites her cheek.
+Lilly shakes her head.
 Canada girl’s boyfriend has been a dick since she got here.

 He sounded like a douche when she told me about him.

 He is, Lilly says.
 I heard her on the phone with him.

 That’s why you get the upper hand first, Kenzie says.
 Or you’ll never have it.

 You shrug.
 Everyone has that person though.

 Kenzie looks at you.
 Doesn’t yours live halfway across the world?

 I don’t get it, she says, shaking her head.
 Why talk to someone you know you’re never gonna be with – why even be with them in the first place?

 God, I’d never date you, Lilly says.
 You heartless wench.

 Well I wouldn’t date you either, she pauses.
 Or you.
 She looks at Lilly.
 You two would be all clingy and shit.

 Yeah-huh, she says.
 Your ex left forever ago and you’re still bitching about it.

 People bitch about everything, Kenzie mutters.
 That’s all we do in here is bitch about shit we can’t change.

 Eat your food, you say, watching her try to sneak almonds into her binder.